TEDxAuckland/tedx-auckland-site/src/_people/a-meditation-in-blackness.md

   Emergent from each of their own particular 'loamy black soils' - via Africa, America, the UK, three supremely talented and gifted men find themselves converging here, in the antipodean enclave, that is Tamaki Makaurau, Aotearoa.
-  In a collective collaboration, inspired by the words of Bayo Akomalofe PhD.&nbsp;
+  In a collective collaboration, inspired by the words of Bayo Akomalofe PhD.

   A lauded academic, poet and philosopher, who explores the world at its